blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 Demographic differences account for some but not all of the variations in turnout gaps among states.
-That is, turnout gaps vary significantly by state *even once we account for the demographic differences among the states.* For example, only 8 of the 32 point difference bewteen the AL and WA trunout gaps is demographic in origin.
+That is, turnout gaps vary significantly by state *even once we account for the demographic differences among them.* For example, only 8 of the 32 point difference between the AL and WA turnout gaps is demographic in origin.
 The other 24 is state-specific, i.e., has something to do with AL and WA in particular.

 Why might there be state-specific effects on turnout?

 - Specific state policies may encourage or discourage voting by regulating early voting, vote-by-mail, poll hours, ID requirements and other aspects of voter access.
-  The policies often disproportiantely affects certain voters.
+  The policies often disproportionately affects certain voters.
 - Grassroots organizing and campaigning, both largely local, boosts turnout in demographically specific ways.
 - State and local elections have their own dynamics, energizing certain groups of voters.